X-Men in other media: Film-based games

-To coincide with the release of X-Men: The Last Stand, 20th Century, Activision, and Marvel Games released X-Men: The Official Game which filled in gaps between the two X-Men films X2: X-Men United and The Last Stand, such as explaining Nightcrawler's absence.
+To coincide with the release of X-Men: The Last Stand, 20th Century, Activision, and Marvel Games released X-Men: The Official Game which filled in gaps between the two X-Men films X2 and The Last Stand, such as explaining Nightcrawler's absence.

 X-Men Legends and Marvel: Ultimate Alliance

-X-Men Legends and its sequel X-Men Legends II: Rise of Apocalypse are games that featured multiple X-Men as playable characters.
+X-Men Legends and its sequel X-Men Legends II: Rise of Apocalypse are games that featured multiple X-Men as playable characters, with the latter game has Iron Man as a guest character that predates Marvel: Ultimate Alliance series.

 Every installment of Marvel: Ultimate Alliance has featured the X-Men as one of the numerous playable characters:

 Deadpool, Iceman, Storm, and Wolverine are playable in the major Marvel video game, Marvel: Ultimate Alliance.
 Colossus is playable on the Xbox 360, Wii and PS3 versions of the game, and Jean Grey is playable on the GBA version.
-Cyclops, Jean Grey, Nightcrawler, Professor X, and Psylocke appear as NPC's on all versions while the Beast, Forge, Karma and Dr. Moira MacTaggert were mentioned by different characters.
-In addition, during a cut-scene, the Beast, Colossus, Cyclops, Gambit, Magneto, Professor Xavier, Psylocke, and Shadowcat were seen defeated by Doctor Doom alongside the Hulk.
+Cyclops, Jean Grey, Nightcrawler, Professor X, Psylocke, Beast, Gambit, Emma Frost, Jubilee, Quicksilver, Shadowcat and Namor appear as NPC's on all versions while the Forge, Karma and Dr. Moira MacTaggert were mentioned by different characters.
+In addition, during a cut-scene, Beast, Colossus, Cyclops, Gambit, Magneto, Professor Xavier, Psylocke, and Shadowcat were seen defeated by Doctor Doom alongside the Hulk, while Jubilee only appears at the good ending segment of Omega Base side mission where the data to cure the Legacy Virus is secured.
 Xbox 360 owners were later able to download eight new playable characters for the game, including X-Men heroes and villains: Cyclops, Magneto, Nightcrawler and Sabretooth.

 In Marvel: Ultimate Alliance 2, Wolverine, Deadpool, Iceman, Storm, Gambit, and Jean Grey are featured as playable characters while Cyclops and Psylocke are exclusive to PS2, PSP and Wii.
 While Colossus appears as an NPC.
 In the briefing that follows the Wakanda incident, Captain America and Iron Man mention that the other X-Men members have been absorbed into The Fold.
 Psylocke, Cable, Magneto and the Juggernaut were later added as downloadable characters for Marvel: Ultimate Alliance 2.

 Wolverine, Storm, Nightcrawler, Psylocke, Deadpool, and Magneto appear as playable characters in Marvel Ultimate Alliance 3: The Black Order, while Mystique and Juggernaut appear as bosses.
-Cyclops, Colossus, the Beast, and Professor X appear on a portrait in the X-Mansion when Magneto attacks it in the X-Men trailer; the former two are playable DLC characters while the other two also appear as non-playable helper characters.
+Cyclops, Colossus, Beast, and Professor X appear on a portrait in the X-Mansion when Magneto attacks it in the X-Men trailer; the former two are playable DLC characters while the other two also appear as non-playable helper characters.

+Other games

+The X-Men also featured in other games: